Book your tour

 We don’t have a café here at Townend, however The Old Post Office Tea Room (not NT) is just down the road and well worth a visit for delicious brews alongside freshly made paninis, sandwiches and home made soup, delicious cakes and ice-cream.
 They have free WiFi and are dog friendly.

-The tea room is open daily 10am – 4.30pm, except on Tuesdays.
+The tea room is open daily 10am – 4pm, except on Tuesday and Wednesday.

-Please note we recommend booking tickets for tours at Townend.
-You can book for today up until 8am.
-Every Thursday time slots will be available for the next 14 days.
+Daily at 3pm.
+Please book your place in advance.
+Every Thursday time slots will be released for the next 14 days.

 Troutbeck is an unusual collection of hamlets that make up a unique village in the Lake District.
 What will you discover?